-Upbeat Piano Studio Director Melanie Dickson-Smith, RCM Certified Teacher: Advanced Specialist – Piano, Intermediate Specialist – Theory, has been teaching piano and theory lessons in the Greater Toronto Area since 1989 and she has been teaching in the Toronto community of Leaside and the surrounding area since 2004.
+Upbeat Piano Studio Director Melanie Dickson-Smith, RCM Certified Teacher: Advanced Specialist – Piano, Intermediate Specialist – Theory, has been teaching piano lessons and theory lessons in the Greater Toronto Area since 1989 and she has been teaching in the Toronto community of Leaside and the surrounding area since 2004.
 She is known for her enthusiasm and keen interest in each student’s musical development.
 This year, the studio is expanding to offer even more services.
 There are new group theory classes and new teachers to accommodate even more students.
 Melanie began teaching piano in Leamington, Ontario in 1981 while an advanced piano student.
 She studied piano with Marion Stuart-Kosmala, M. Mus., B. Mus., A. Mus. (all in Piano Performance) in the 1980s and with Bill Keis, jazz/contemporary pianist, keyboardist, composer, producer, musical director, educator, and author of 488-page book “The Complete Guide To Learning Music” in the 1990s.
 She also studied theatre at York University and acting at the Banff School of Fine Arts and performed as an actor and singer in community, university and other non-equity theatre productions.
 She studied pedagogy with James Lawless, ARCT (Piano Performance), LRCT (Piano Licentiate, U of T), Chief Examiner Emeritus, Royal Conservatory of Music.
 Melanie has successfully completed the certificate program requirements for Intermediate Piano Pedagogy towards the A.R.C.T.
 Diploma in Piano Pedagogy from the Royal Conservatory of Music.
 She has also attended many seminars and workshops presented by senior teachers and examiners in North America, to keep abreast of the latest innovations in teaching and learning music.
 She has had many student candidates succeed at RCM practical and theory examinations.

-Christine Tsai, B.F.A. in Piano Performance (York University) and BM – Piano Performance candidate (School of Music, San Jose State University (SJSU), CA), RCM Certified Teacher: Intermediate Specialist – Piano, R.M.T. is a Founding Teacher of the National Music Certificate Program (Royal Conservatory of Music) USA, 2007.
+Christine Tsai, B.F.A. in Piano Performance (York University) and BM – Piano Performance candidate (School of Music, San Jose State University (SJSU), CA), RCM Certified Teacher: Intermediate Specialist – Piano, is a Founding Teacher of the National Music Certificate Program (Royal Conservatory of Music) USA, 2007.
 She is a professional musician and teacher with more than 20 years of experience in teaching piano techniques, theory, ear training, sight-reading, music history, music appreciation and musicianship development.
 She is serious about providing students with a strong technical foundation as well as developing their musicality.
 Lessons are tailored to suit each student’s abilities, interests, and goals.
 Christine is especially gifted at communicating with and teaching children and adolescents.
 She can teach lessons in English, Mandarin, Cantonese, and Taiwanese.
 Born in Taipei, Taiwan, Christine began learning piano at age 5 and a half.
 At age 16, she taught her first piano lesson.
 In 1988, she moved to Toronto with her family.
 She studied with the piano faculty of the Royal Conservatory of Music from 1989 – 1992 and continued to teach.
 Christine relocated to the Silicon Valley in California and lived there for 11 years, where she continued her studies.
 Her teachers included Hang Li, MM, who was honored with the title “Artists” of Sanremo Festival, Italy and in her undergraduate years in San Jose State, she studied piano with Dr. Gwendolyn Mok.
 She performed in concert series like piano showcase and Beethoven Center Hours.
 From 1998 – 2008 Christine taught piano lessons to hundreds of children in the San Francisco Bay Area, California.
 From 2000 – 2005 at Melody’s School of Music, Cupertino, California, she specialized in group piano classes for young children.
 At York University in 2011 and 2012, Christine studied with Christina Petrowska Quilico, BM, MS (Juilliard), who is the Professor of Piano Performance and Musicology, and the Head Coordinator of the Piano Department.
 In the past 6 years since returning to Toronto, Christine has successfully taught students with varying experience, from beginners to RCM Level 10 students, helping them achieve further and pass RCM exams.
 She has hosted 7 annual concerts and looks forward to engaging her students in the many performance opportunities at Upbeat Piano Studio.
 She is very pleased to be part of Upbeat Piano Studio and looks forward to working with many students on their musical development.